napari/napari/docs/source/events/event_loop.rst

 Here we have a long computation (``np.random.rand(512, 1024, 1024).mean(0)``)
-that "blocks" the main thread, meaning *no button press, key press, or any other event can be processed until its done*.
+that "blocks" the main thread, meaning *no button press, key press, or any other event can be processed until it's done*.
 In this scenario, it's best to put your long-running function into another thread or process.  ``napari`` provides a convenience for that, described in :ref:`multithreading-in-napari`.